itumor/aws-cost-exporter-by-servicev/README.md

 # Description

 This export will query AWS Cost Explorer API search by a specific tag.
-This is usefull for know costs of a specific project.
+This is useful for know costs of a specific project.
 All you need to do is run the docker with the env variables.
 The script will discovery and return the amount for each value founded on specified tag.

 # Authentication